 We experienced a level of challenge in some areas where implementing a consistent framework exposed ineffective people management practices.
 Support from HR and Senior IT Resources was needed to drive forward change in a fair and consistent manner.

-Ownership within each team is necessary or there is a risk of no buy in and dilution of the DDaT Framework.
+Ownership within each team is necessary or there is a risk of no buy in and dilution of the DDaT Capability Framework.
 Establishing communities of practice within the workforce can help with this.

-One lesson we learned was not to try to force roles into the DDaT Framework that should sit outside – such as Business Support.
-Utilise other frameworks but acknowledge that work may be needed to be able to assess capabilities in a similar way to those in the DDaT Framework.
+One lesson we learned was not to try to force roles into the DDaT Capability Framework that should sit outside – such as Business Support.
+Utilise other frameworks but acknowledge that work may be needed to be able to assess capabilities in a similar way to those in the DDaT Capability Framework.

 Useful advice